isovector/draconian-results/pho.md

     Training (HIIT) and weight training
 -   Participating in dance classes at a dance studio

-The exercise and fitness activities that can continue include:

--   Programs specifically for children and youth
+Programs specifically for children and youth are allowed.
--   Activities that take place in [swimming pools]
--   Training for [high performance athletes]

 #### Swimming pools